 What does it imply about the accuracy of the computer adaptive testing if a person takes and retakes the GMAT multiple times, getting a different score each time?
 This empirically observable fact doesn’t compromise the accuracy, the statistical robustness, of the computer adaptive testing itself.

-Hold on!
-It sounds as if Mike is saying that all the GMAT measures is how well you can take the GMAT!
-Well, yes and no. It is not a pure intelligence test, insofar as one can take a course and improve: for example, Magoosh has a 50-point score guarantee.
-Also, eating well, getting adequate sleep, and practicing stress reduction all can help you put your best self forward on test day.
+Does the GMAT only measure how well you can take the GMAT?
+Well, yes and no. It is not a pure intelligence test, insofar as one can take a course and improve: for example, with Magoosh you can increase your score by up to 70 points or get your money back guaranteed!
+See our score guarantee page for details.
 Nevertheless, the folks at GMAC, the place that produces the GMAT, will tell us that, as a statistical tool, the GMAT CAT is not only robust but valid.
 To be statistically valid means that the test has predictive power: in particular, the GMAT is very good at predicting how one will handle the academic demands of business school.
 If by studying you make yourself more prepared for the GMAT, unwittingly you have also made yourself more prepared for your future business school classes.